serkantayfur/terraform-aws-docker-instance/README.md

-erraform Module to provision an AWS EC2 instance with the latest amazon linux 2 ami and installed docker in it.
+Terraform Module to provision an AWS EC2 instance with the latest amazon linux 2 ami and installed docker in it.

 Not intended for production use.
 It is an example module.